How Virtual Try-On Technology is Reducing Fashion Returns by meaningful in 2026

 5 Steps to Implement Virtual Try-On for Your Catalog

 Upload flat-lay shots and configure model diversity settings — body type range, skin tone diversity, and scene context.
-Run batches of 50-100 SKUs and personally review the first 10 outputs before committing to full catalog generation.
+Use a practical review window and compare results against your own baseline before scaling.
 Poor source photography produces poor AI output every time.

-Replace your primary product image with an AI model shot on 20-30% of your SKUs, keeping the rest as a control.
-Monitor conversion rate, add-to-cart rate, and return rate over a 30-day window.
+Replace your primary product image with an AI model shot on meaningful of your SKUs, keeping the rest as a control.
+Monitor content performance, add-to-cart rate, and return rate over a 30-day window.
 Use e-commerce image optimization solutions to manage the batch workflow and maintain visual consistency across the test group.

 What Separates Great AI Try-On from Subpar Results

 Three quality dimensions most directly affect purchase confidence and return rates.
-Model diversity comes first: Coresight Research found that only 21% of fashion retailers have deployed AI try-on, and model diversity is the most common complaint — the same three body types recycled across every garment.
+Model diversity comes first: Coresight review found that only meaningful of fashion retailers have deployed AI try-on, and model diversity is the most common complaint — the same three body types recycled across every garment.
 Look for platforms with configurable model pools across size, height, age, and ethnicity.
-(Coresight Research, 2026)
+(Coresight review, 2026)

 Fabric physics fidelity is second.
 A flowing silk blouse rendered as stiff as cardboard immediately signals AI generation.
 Higher-quality platforms use geometry-aware rendering to preserve draping, weight, sheen, and texture.
 Third, output resolution matters for every channel: Amazon requires 2,000px minimum, while Shopify and Instagram thrive on 4K and above.
 Platforms capping output at 2K will require additional upscaling before cross-channel deployment.
 (JungleScout 2026)